 Step 4: Insert the Column Break

 In the “Layout” tab, locate the “Breaks” option.
 Click it to reveal a dropdown menu.
 From this menu, select “Column.”
-Instantly, a column break will be inserted at the cursor’s location, and the text following the cursor will jump to the next column.
+The program adds a column break at the cursor, and the text after the cursor moves to the next column.

 Step 5: Adjust and Edit

-After inserting the column break, you may need to adjust your text to ensure it flows naturally and maintains readability.
-Sometimes, additional formatting may be necessary to make the document look polished and professional.
+After inserting a column break, you may need to adjust your text to ensure it flows naturally and maintains readability.
+Some extra formatting can help the document appear clean and professional.

 Advanced Tips for Using Column Breaks